jonesjust/jonesjust/README.md

-- 💻 I've mostly used Python and TypeScript for 3+ years
+- 💻 I've mostly used Python, TypeScript, and SQL for 3+ years
 - 🦀 I’m currently learning Go and Rust